spm/spm-docs/docs/courses/fmri_vbm/mri_datasets.md

-# SPM Course - fMRI & VBM
+# SPM Course - MRI
 These datasets will be used during the course and are available to download.

 ## Preferred download link